Fair Isle Knitting workshop – September 2020

 How will you learn?

 I’ll demonstrate techniques, both to groups and individuals.
 The first few times that you try a new technique, I’ll talk you through it while you do it.
-The projects are designed so that when you’re learning a new technique you’ll repeat it several times to make a small practice swatch).
+The projects are designed so that when you’re learning a new technique you’ll repeat it several times.

 What will you learn?